 The Kinnevik Standards

 Kinnevik has developed a structured framework to define best practices for our companies, to measure performance and to set priorities and roadmaps, called the Kinnevik Standards (the “Standards”).
 They were developed based on stakeholder dialogues, peer benchmarking and industry best practice.

 Kinnevik’s investment team, supported by the Sustainability Function, is responsible for implementing the Standards in our investee companies.
 At its core, the Sustainability Function is a business development function with the purpose of supporting our companies to put the necessary structures, processes and culture in place to be successful over the long term.

-The Standards mirror our material topics and comprise 64 standards across the three dimensions of sustainable development: economy, society and environment.
+The Standards mirror our material topics and comprise 84 measurement points across the three dimensions of sustainable development: environmental, social and governance aspects.

 Kinnevik performs a yearly assessment of all our material investee companies, public and private, based on the Standards.
 Following the completion of the assessment, Kinnevik scores the investee companies on their fulfilment of each standard.
 The development of the scores can be tracked over time for the total portfolio and for individual companies.

 Sustainability performance in our portfolio companies 2020